Ain: History

-In the 17th century, sculpture, painting, and literature prospered.
-During the 18th century, streets and small industries emerged.
-On 28 March 1762, the Count of Eu, son of the Duke of Maine, ceded the region of Dombes to Louis XV.
+In the 17th century sculpture, painting and literature prospered.
+During the 18th century streets and small industries emerged.
+On 28 March 1762 the Count of Eu, son of the Duke of Maine, ceded the region of Dombes to Louis XV.

 In 1790, during the French Revolution, the departments of Ain and Léman were created.
 Ain was subdivided into nine districts, 49 cantons (now 23 cantons) and 501 communes.
-The Revolution did not claim many victims in the department, but it destroyed numerous valuable historical monuments.
-During the first French Consulate (1802), the districts were abolished.
+The Revolution did not claim many victims in the department but it destroyed numerous valuable historical monuments.
+During the first French Consulate (1802) the districts were abolished.
 The Congress of Vienna dissolved the department of Léman and assigned the arrondissement of Gex to the department of Ain.
+However seven communes of Gex were given to Geneva to link Canton of Geneva with rest of Switzerland after the second Treaty of Paris was signed on November 20, 1815: Bellevue, Collex-Bossy, Meyrin, Pregny, Grand-Saconnex, Vernier and finally Versoix.

-During the French Revolution and the First Empire, a large number of churches were destroyed, but in 1823 the diocese of Belley was refounded.
+During the French Revolution and the First Empire a large number of churches were destroyed, but in 1823 the diocese of Belley was refounded.
 The Curé of Ars became famous.
-During the Second French Empire, numerous churches were rebuilt, agriculture changed profoundly, and the railways expanded.
+During the Second French Empire numerous churches were rebuilt, agriculture changed profoundly and the railways expanded.

-Due to its distance from the front line, the department was spared the destruction of World War I (1914–1918).
-However, the majority of the vineyards could no longer be cultivated, and disappeared.
+Owing to its distance from the front line the department was spared the destruction of World War I (1914–1918).
+However the majority of the vineyards could no longer be cultivated and disappeared.
 Industrialization of the department began in Oyonnax and Bellegarde.
 Construction of the Barrage de Génissiat started in 1937.

-World War II (1939–1945) vehemently struck the department of Ain and took its toll as 600 people were deported, half whom did not return.
-Commemorating this tragic era are: the monument of the Maquis in Cerdon, the memorial of the children of Izieu, and the museum of the resistance and deportation in Nantua.
+World War II (1939–1945) struck the department of Ain hard and took its toll as 600 people were deported, half whom did not return.
+Commemorating this tragic era are the monument of the Maquis in Cerdon, the memorial of the children of Izieu and the museum of the resistance and deportation in Nantua.

-In the second half of the 20th century, industrialisation of the department proceeded, favoured by an expansive road and railway network.
+In the second half of the 20th century industrialisation of the department proceeded, favoured by an expansive road and railway network.